-Invitation to book Selection Recruitment Assessment by 18 December 2018
+Invitation to book Multi-Specialty Recruitment Assessment No later than 17th December 2019

-Candidates invited to book an interview slot by 25th January 2019
+Candidates invited to book an interview slot Week commencing 27th January 2020

 The expected duration of this programme is 6 years duration however the actual duration may depend on the circumstances of the individual.